If you use Skype for Business and receive an error that the set of folders cannot be opened, see Skype for Business is locking Outlook's .OST File

 How to use the /resetnavpane switch

-Note: Make sure there is a space between the words.
+Note: Make sure there is a space between outlook.exe and the switch.

 Delete the Navigation pane configuration file